jonas-merkle/AS5047P/README.md

 ## Supported Sensors

-The following sensors of the **AS5x47** series of rotary potion sensors are supported by this library:
+The following sensors of the **AS5x47** series of rotary position sensors are supported by this library:

 - [**AS5047P**](https://ams.com/documents/20143/36005/AS5047P_DS000324_2-00.pdf/a7d44138-51f1-2f6e-c8b6-2577b369ace8)
 - [**AS5047D**](https://ams.com/documents/20143/36005/AS5047D_DS000394_2-00.pdf/c7225c06-112f-82c5-4471-17a2711a7f0e)